Peter J Wilcoxen > PAI 300 Economics for Policy Analysis

 2. Calculate and fill in the Pmax and Pmin cells with the Y intercepts of the corresponding demand and supply curves.

-5. Once your BAU equilibrium is OK, fill in the individual and market welfare cells in the Results column with appropriate equations.
+1. Now fill in the individual and market welfare cells in the BAU column with appropriate equations.
+Remember that SS = CS+PS+Revenue.

-9. Add appropriate formulas to the "Change" column to compute the change in each variable from its BAU value;
+1. Add appropriate formulas to the "Change" column to compute the change in each variable from its BAU value (new minus old or policy column minus BAU column);

-10. Add appropriate formulas to the "Pct Change" column to compute the percentage change in each variable from its BAU value (note that some cells have NA where percentages don't make sense);
+2. Add appropriate formulas to the "Pct Change" column to compute the percentage change in each variable from its BAU value (note that some cells have NA where percentages don't make sense).

 Save and submit the results.